 He completed his education at University of the Pacific, School of Dentistry and at the Hahnemann University School of Medicine.
 He completed his oral and maxillofacial surgical training at Louisiana State University at New Orleans, where he also earned his Master of Science in anatomy.

 Lester has served on the boards of several business, professional and community organizations including: Bank of Southern California, San Diego County Dental Association, San Diego Dental Health Foundation, and The Coming Together Foundation.
 He is passionate about the grassroots effort to stop the climate crisis because of the severe health implications for humans and the potential devastation to the entire planet of continued carbon emissions.

-Patti Larchet, Vice-Chair
+Patti Larchet, Board Chair

 Throughout her more than 30 years in the Nutrition, Health and Wellness industry, Patti Larchet achieved an impressive record of leadership, management, marketing and sales accomplishments that served her well as Jenny Craig’s first female CEO.

 A native of Chicago and graduate of the University of Illinois, Ms. Larchet first joined Jenny Craig in 1985.
 Over her 26 year career with the company she created significant growth in each position of increasing responsibility in the US, Canada, UK, Australia, New Zealand and France.
 Her final role with Jenny Craig, owned by Nestle at the time, was as the Global Head of Weight Management for Nestle Nutrition reporting to the Company’s headquarters in Switzerland.

 Patti currently serves on the Boards of Atkins Nutritionals and Massage Envy.
 She is passionate about helping people attain greater health and wellbeing.